gabetucker2/QuantFinanceCompetition/README.md

 - **MarketSentimentStrategy**: A trading strategy based on market sentiment analysis, which achieved an average return of 20% (with leverage).
 This strategy was one of our key components, reflecting a solid understanding of market dynamics.

 - **BrownianStrategy**: A simulation strategy based on Geometric Brownian Motion (GBM) and ordinary differential equations (ODEs).
 This approach produced an average return of 10.2% (with leverage), outperforming the money market.

----

-Let me know if you encounter any issues accessing the scripts or need further clarification on any of the strategies!